apache/nuttx/configs/samd20-xplained/README.txt

 The SAMD20 Xplained Pro Starter Kit may be bundled with three modules:

-1) I/O1   - An MMC/SD card slot, PWM LED control, ADC light sensor, UART loopback, TWI AT30TSE758 Temperature sensor.
+1) I/O1   - An MMC/SD card slot, PWM LED control, ADC light sensor, USART loopback, TWI AT30TSE758 Temperature sensor.
 2) OLED1  - An OLED plus 3 additional switches and 3 additional LEDs
 3) PROTO1 - A prototyping board with logic on board (other than power-related